 CREON in action

-See CREON's journey from the mouth to the small intestine.
+Click through the steps below to follow CREON as it journeys from the mouth to the small intestine.

-CREON capsules are taken with meals and snacks so they can enter the stomach at the same time as food.
+CREON capsules are taken with meals and snacks, so they can enter the stomach at the same time as food.

 CREON spheres dissolve at the starting point of the small intestine, called the duodenum.